Updated October 2021

 Once you’ve checked off all of these, you’re ready to drive for Uber Eats and make some cash!

-How much money do Uber Eats drivers earn and what is the pay structure?
+How much money do drivers that work for Uber Eats earn and what is the pay structure?

 Uber Eats does not base payments on driving time, like regular Uber rides.
-According to RideSharingDriver.com, as of May 2018, the average Uber Eats driver can take home an average of $8 to $12 bucks an hour after subtracting vehicle expenses and Uber’s commission.
+According to RideSharingDriver.com, as of May 2018, the average delivery person working for Uber Eats can take home an average of $8 to $12 bucks an hour after subtracting vehicle expenses and Uber’s commission.

 Obviously, you’ll make more money if you deliver multiple orders during really busy times like lunch and dinner.
 Boost multipliers are also available at specific times and locations in-app, which allow drivers to earn more on each trip (similar to surge pricing).

 The fees you’re paid, as well as Uber’s commission, may vary by city and the type of vehicle you drive, but the Uber Eats pay structure for drivers is based on the following equation:

 A fixed driver food pick-up fee, plus miles traveled between pick-up and delivery to customer fare, plus a fixed driver food delivery fee, minus Uber’s 25% commission = Uber Eats Driver payment per completed delivery.

 Here’s a typical example of the equation from the Uber help page: